hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

     pub _sensor_data: HashMap<String, String>,
 }
 ```
-The topology struct implements RecordReader and RecordGenerator.
-Exporters use it to query records and access the ProcessTracker field, which attributes energy consumption to individual processes.
-The Topology struct is the main point of contact between sensors and exporters.
+The `Topology` struct implements `RecordReader` and `RecordGenerator`.
+Exporters use it to query for records and can access its fields for more specific information.
+The `ProcessTracker` field is particularly of note since it attributes energy consumption to individual processes.
+The `Topology` struct is the main point of contact between sensors and exporters.

 ```rust,noplayground
 /// CPUSocket struct represents a CPU socket (matches physical_id attribute in /proc/cpuinfo),